Top 6 UI/UX Design Cases for LegalTech Projects

 The address book looks like the cards page, with infinite scroll, search, and alphabetic filtering.
 Most of this data already existed as additional information in the “Selected” section, so it was easier for me to create functionality for adding contacts.
 In just one click, a user can pull up existing data and doesn’t have to waste time filling in all the fields.

 Online work process management not only eliminates paperwork and saves time, but is also good for the environment.
-The design and informational architecture of a legal Tech product is a complicated and multi-level task with a lot of non-obvious aspects.
+The UI/UX design and information architecture of a legal tech product is a complicated and multi-level task with a lot of non-obvious aspects.

-The key here is to always communicate with the future users to understand their needs and expectations for the product.
+The key here is to always communicate with future users to understand their needs and expectations for the product.
 I really hope that my guide and experience will help you create scalable projects for niche specialists and digitize their work processes.
 If you want to consult on the design of your project or discuss the terms of cooperation, schedule a call with our specialists.